 How To Conduct Paternity/Maternity Test (DNA Test) On A Child With/Without Consent Of Parents.
 Daily Law Tips (Tip 507) by Onyekachi Umah, Esq., LLM.
 ACIArb(UK)

 “Deoxyribonucleic acid” (DNA) test is not alien to Nigeria and Nigerians.
-When there is dispute relating to paternity or maternity, scientific tests like DNA test becomes necessary.
-DNA is often used to determine roots of a child.
-However, it is only in rare cases that father/mother and disputants will both agree and seek for DNA test in Nigeria.
-So, the problem to be solved here is, how to legally conduct DNA test on a child in Nigeria, even where spouse/parents disagrees with such.
+When there is a dispute relating to paternity or maternity, scientific tests like DNA test becomes necessary.
+DNA is often used to determine the root of a child.
+However, it is only in rare cases that a father/mother and disputants will both agree to seek DNA test in Nigeria.
+So, the problem to be solved here is, how to legally and lawfully conduct DNA test on a child in Nigeria, even where spouse/parents disagrees with such.
+It also highlights the conditions precedent that must be met before a DNA test can be lawfully conducted on a child.

-After test for determination of paternity or maternity is sent to court, the court will declare the biological father/mother of the child as the authentic/real father/mother based on the evidence before it.
+After the test for determination of paternity or maternity is sent to the court, the court will declare the biological father/mother of the child as the authentic and real father/mother of the child based on the evidence before it.
 Where any party before the court does or fails to do anything to frustrate or deny consent for DNA test, the court would assume that the DNA test was performed and that the result is not in favour of such uncomplying party.

-Note that, even after a court orders for DNA test to be performed,
+Note that, even after a court orders for DNA test to be performed the following condition precedents must be met:

 2. Consent of child that is less than 16 years old is not needed before sample can be taken rather the consent of the adult that has care and control of the child must be sought and obtained.

-3. Where a child is 18 years old or more but is not mentally stable, the consent of the person having his care and control must be sought and obtained as well as that of the medical practitioner taking care of such child.
+3. Where a child is 18 years old or more but is not mentally stable, the consent of the person having his care and control of the child must be sought and obtained as well as that of the medical practitioner taking care of such child.

 1. Sections 63, 64, 65, 66, 277 and 278 of the Child Rights Act, 2003.